volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 Once done, all experimental features will be active in your project, giving cleaner and more organized tests.

-## Benefits of Using jtcop
+## Benefits

-* Consistency: jtcop helps us keep the tests similar across many projects.
-So when you open a project that employs jtcop, it's much easier to understand what is going on with a project and which guides the project follows
-* Code Review: the main problem that was solved by jtcop is constantly mentioned noisy messages like "put this class here", "use different name" for it, or "it an antipattern".
-So by using jtcop we don't spend much time and help the developer to solve all the problems even before pushing something to us.
+`jtcop` has already helped us in several ways:

+* **Code Review**: The primary issue addressed by `jtcop` is the frequent appearance of comments such as "place this test class here", "rename this test method", or "that's a testing anti-pattern". `jtcop` saves time and aid developers in resolving these issues before even making a PR into a repository.

-* Improved Onboarding: One more effect which we got is that well-organized and named test suites not only helps understand and maintain the code, it actually reduce the time for explaining or writing down code style guides across projects many projects which simplified onboarding new programmers.
-We receive already well-formatterd pull requests new team members without additional help,
+* **Improved Onboarding**: Another advantage we've observed is that well-structured and appropriately named test methods not only facilitate code understanding and maintenance, but also reduce the time spent explaining or documenting code style guides across multiple projects.
+As a result, we often receive well-formatted pull requests from new team members with little to no additional guidance.

+* **Consistency**: `jtcop` ensures our tests remain consistent across numerous projects.
+So, when you delve into a project that uses `jtcop`, it becomes significantly easier to comprehend its workings and start contributing to it.

+Overall, integrating `jtcop` has significantly streamlined our processes, enhancing collaboration and understanding across our development projects.

 ## Future Plans